shresthkapoor7/space/content/home/applying-to-yc.md

   </div>
 </div>

-also, i respect tiktokers a lot more now. this video sucks tbh and it took me more than 5 takes. the hardest part was constantly looking at the camera while speaking no clue how people manage that. i have this thing where i look sideways when i’m 100% focused, so locking eyes with the lens felt like i was lying. wrote a script, but if you looked into my eyes you’d know—this guy’s definitely reading off something.
+also, i respect tiktokers a lot more now. this video sucks tbh and it took me more than 5 takes. the hardest part was constantly looking at the camera while speaking no clue how people manage that. i have this thing where i look sideways when i’m 100% focused, so locking eyes with the lens felt like i was lying. wrote a script, but if you looked into my eyes you’d know this guy’s definitely reading off something.

 <Tweet id="1952344740164243745" />